okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 ## Timeout behavior

-After receiving the Okta request, if there is a response timeout or error, the Okta process flow proceeds with the original SAML assertion returned.
+If there is a response timeout after receiving the Okta request, the Okta process flow proceeds with the original SAML assertion returned.

 ## Sample listing of JSON payload of response